Paco Esteban (footballer, born 2006)

-Francisco Esteban Sánchez (born 2 May 2006) is a Spanish footballer who plays as a striker for Betis Deportivo.
+Francisco Esteban Sánchez (born 2 May 2006) is a Spanish footballer who plays as a striker for club Lecce.

 Early life

 Esteban moved with his family to Elche, Spain, at the age of three.
 He has regarded Spain international Fernando Torres as his football idol.

 Club career

-As a youth player, Esteban joined the youth academy of Spanish side Villarreal.
+As a youth player, Esteban joined the youth academy of Villarreal.
 He was regarded as one of the club's most important players.
-In 2020, he joined the youth academy of Spanish La Liga side Atlético Madrid.
+In 2020, he joined the youth academy of La Liga side Atlético Madrid.

+On 1 September 2026, Esteban moved to Lecce in Italy, where he was assigned to their Under-19 squad.
+He was promoted to the club's senior team in the summer of 2026.

 International career

 Esteban represented Spain internationally at youth level.

 Style of play

 Esteban mainly operates as a striker.
 He is right-footed and known for his speed.

 Personal life

-Esteban has a younger brother.
-He is the son of Spanish footballer Paco Esteban.
+Esteban has a younger brother named Sergio, also a footballer.
+Both are the sons of Spanish footballer Paco Esteban.